oddle-developer/oddle-qa-challenge/README.md

 ## Submission Steps

-* Submit your assignment by creating a repository on your Github account
+* Submit your assignment by creating a repository on your Github account.
+Name your repository as `oddle-qa-challenge`
+* Include the following details in your README file: full name, email address and where did you apply from
 * Code.
 Commit and Push as many times as you want, only the last Pull Request will be graded
 * Create a Pull Request in your private repo and invite us as reviewer
 * Add https://github.com/oddle-developer as collaborator for your repo and add `oddle-developer` as reviewer to your PR